antonlevashov/capstone_project/capstone_proposal_template.md

 ## Proposal
 - Trading bot based on sentiment analisis of different medias in crypthocurency market.
+- Learn media influence on the crypto market.
+- Try to find correlation betwen tweets on the journey T and prices change in T+1

 - First stage:
   - Analysis of smal corpus for day trading